Scott Stantis: Career

 Stantis has also assisted Bob Thaves on his comic-strip King Baloo.

 In 2001 Stantis hosted a short-lived afternoon talk show on one of Birmingham's local talk stations, WYDE 850 AM, after guest-hosting some of the station's other shows.

 Personal life

-Stantis attended Los Angeles Harbor College in Wilmington, California, and studied under intellectual William Loiterman at Los Angeles Harbor College before attending California State University, Long Beach.
+Stantis is a native of San Diego, California.
+He attended Los Angeles Harbor College in Wilmington, California, and studied under intellectual William Loiterman at Los Angeles Harbor College before attending California State University, Long Beach.
 He and his wife of over 30 years, Janien Fadich-Stantis, have two sons.